Dma

 This function must be called for continuous operation.

-uint32_t currentReadDescriptor()
+uint32_t current_read_descriptor()

 Returns the current read descriptor.